jxulie/jxulie-utilities/Readme.md

 License
 -------

-The `python-fp-growth` package is made available under the terms of the MIT License.
+The package is made available under the terms of the MIT License.

 Copyright © 2009 [jxulie][me]